 How students receive our four pillars of support is dependent on where they live:

-Students who live within an hour of an APP City (Birmingham, Glasgow, Leeds, Liverpool, London Manchester and Newcastle) are offered skill sessions, internships and university application support in their APP city.
+Students who live within an hour of an APP City (Birmingham, Glasgow, Leeds, Liverpool, London, Manchester and Newcastle) are offered skill sessions, internships and university application support in their city.
 They will also receive a mentor from their chosen profession.

 Students who live more than an hour of an APP City are prioritised for APP Residential.
-APP Residential offers the opportunity to undertake a one or two week internship with a top employer in London with all expenses paid.
+APP Residential offers the opportunity to undertake a one or two week internship with a top employer in London.
+Students will be part of a group, and all expenses including travel to London and accommodation are included.
 Whilst on their residential and in addition to the internship, students receive skill sessions and university application support.
 Their mentor will be from the employer that they undertake their placement with.

-This year, we have opened offices in Birmingham and Newcastle, bringing the number of regional offices to four after opening an office in Manchester in 2014 and Glasgow in 2015.
+This year, we will open an office in Liverpool, bringing the number of regional offices to five after opening an office in Manchester in 2014, Glasgow in 2015, and Birmingham and Newcastle in 2016.
 Our aim is to create a network of regional offices to ensure we can support young people from anywhere in the UK.
 We’re looking forward to further increasing our work in order to support students regardless of where they live.

 Hear from SMF students themselves in the video below:

-Find our list of schools where 20% or more students are registered for Free School Meals here
+Check our List B: schools where 20% or more students are registered for Free School Meals here.